tulpar79/giffer-tool-console/README-STRUCTURE.md

 # GIF Creator Tool - Modular Structure

-This repository now uses a modular architecture that separates core functionality from interface implementations, making it easy to maintain and extend.
+This repository uses a modular architecture that separates core functionality from the console interface, making it easy to maintain and extend.

 ## 🏗️ Repository Structure